johnlunney/VRC7-Sound/README.md

 ## Usage

 To use VRC7-Sound, simply embed the source files into your C/C++ project.
 No additional libraries are required.
-Detailed description of how to use the emulator and it's specific functions are given in the header file (vrc7_sound.h).
+Detailed description of how to use the emulator and its specific functions are given in the header file (vrc7_sound.h).

 ## Contact
 Questions?
 Feedback?
 Bugs?
 Let me know: